Paulwhy2/Paulwhy2.github.io/README.md

 You should definitely be aware of the tides and tidal currents when swimming in San Francisco Bay.
 The timing of the tides varies from day to day, so you need to consult a tide table each time you swim.
 You can swim from Keller Beach at all tide levels, but at the lowest tides the water can be very shallow and you have to walk out through the muck to get to swimmable water.
 Some locations such as the Berkeley windsurfer dock or Crown Beach have no water at low tides, so use these at higher tides only.
 One good low tide swimming location is the tiny beach to the right of Hs.
 Lordships at the Berkeley Marina.
 Be aware the beach there is completely covered at high tides and you will need to climb in and out over the rocks.

-When the tide is coming in (flooding), we usually swim to the left from Keller Beach along the seawall towards the pylons and ferry point, so as to catch a "tide ride" on the way back.
+When the tide is coming in (flooding), we usually swim to the left from Keller Beach along the seawall towards the pilings and ferry point, so as to catch a "tide ride" on the way back.
 When it's an ebb tide, we'll swim to the right, along the shore towards cypress point and the Chevron Pier to get a helpful pull on the way back.

 You can find tide info at this link:  [http://ca.usharbors.com/monthly-tides/California-San%20Francisco%20Bay/San%20Francisco/2016-05](http://ca.usharbors.com/monthly-tides/California-San%20Francisco%20Bay/San%20Francisco/2016-05)